svpernova09/homestead-docs/12.x/daily-usage.md

 After enabling the `webdriver` feature, you should execute the `vagrant reload --provision` command in your terminal.

+<a name="sharing-your-environment"></a>
 ### Sharing Your Environment

 Sometimes you may wish to share what you're currently working on with coworkers or a client.
-Vagrant has a built-in way to support this via `vagrant share`; however, this will not work if you have multiple sites configured in your `Homestead.yaml` file.
+Vagrant has built-in support for this via the `vagrant share` command; however, this will not work if you have multiple sites configured in your `Homestead.yaml` file.

 To solve this problem, Homestead includes its own `share` command.
-To get started, SSH into your Homestead machine via `vagrant ssh` and run `share homestead.test`.
-This will share the `homestead.test` site from your `Homestead.yaml` configuration file.
+To get started, [SSH into your Homestead virtual machine](#connecting-via-ssh) via `vagrant ssh` and execute the `share homestead.test` command.
+This command will share the `homestead.test` site from your `Homestead.yaml` configuration file.
 You may substitute any of your other configured sites for `homestead.test`:

 ```bash
 share homestead.test
 ```
+`
 After running the command, you will see an Ngrok screen appear which contains the activity log and the publicly accessible URLs for the shared site.
 If you would like to specify a custom region, subdomain, or other Ngrok runtime option, you may add them to your `share` command:

 ```bash